ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

-Fig. \ref{counts} shows the number counts of all fields in four bands using the magnitudes obtained using the total fluxes in the ``optimal'' catalog and after the correction for galactic extinction.
+Figure \ref{counts} shows the number counts of all fields in four bands using the magnitudes obtained using the total fluxes in the `optimal' catalogue and after the correction for galactic extinction.
 Comparing it with Fig. \ref{comple}, it can be seen that the counts in the F444W and F356 bands typically peak close to the 50\% completeness detection magnitude, which is consistent with previous studies \citep[see e.g.][their Fig. 4]{Guo2013}.